michaeljones/community-bot/README.md

 - Rely on github for logins & user management.

-- Record informatin aobut people who aren't registered yet so we know how to teat them when they do.
+- Record information about people who aren't registered yet so we know how to teat them when they do.

 ## Bootstrap